Repairs and maintenance in private rental properties

 A tenant must tell the landlord if they have caused damage.
 If the landlord offers to repair the damage and the tenant agrees, the landlord may charge the tenant a reasonable amount to have the repair carried out ($24.90 an hour for time spent to repair plus the cost of any materials purchased).
 If the damage is caused by the tenant and not repaired, a landlord can issue a notice to the tenant asking them to fix the problem or the lease agreement will end.

 A tenant can't alter or add to a property without the landlord's written consent.
-This includes installing some sort of strap or brace to secure furniture to a wall (eg a bookshelf).
+This includes installing a strap or brace to secure furniture to a wall (eg a bookshelf).

 If a tenant removes something they have added to the property with the landlord's consent, they need to repair or pay for the repair of any damage this may have caused.